Frequently Asked Questions

 Does Franklin accept students of all religions?

 Yes.
 Franklin Academy is an independent, open, and accepting community.
 We warmly welcome students and teachers of all backgrounds and beliefs.
-Students assemble for chapel service once a week and have other opportunities to explore and discuss religious and spiritual matters.
+Students assemble for chapel service once or twice a week depending on age and have other opportunities to explore and discuss religious and spiritual matters.
 All are free to express their doubts and faiths.
 Our aim is to open minds, not mold them.

 - Small class sizes for every grade level